 Are Passion Fruits Nutritious?

-Passion fruits are rich in antioxidants and a good source of nutrients including fiber, vitamin C and vitamin A. They are low in fat.
+Passion fruits have a lot of nutritional benefits.
+They are rich in antioxidants and a good source of nutrients including fiber, vitamin C and vitamin A. They are low in fat.